fomenko-ai/cranberrypy/README.md

 If necessary, in `chat.py` you can change the `SYSTEM_PROMPT` or switch flags in the `generate_documentation` method.

+### Generating code according to diagram

+1. To activate the method, uncomment method in line 31 in the `chat.py` module.

+2. After starting the chat, you need to enter the absolute path of the diagram JSON file.

+If necessary to apply the project context, you can switch flag in the `generate_code_according_to_diagram` method.

 ### Chatting with AI

-1. To activate the query sending function, uncomment line 26 in the `chat.py` module.
+1. To activate the query sending function, uncomment line 27 in the `chat.py` module.

 2. Enter a query.